Vinayakrevankar/dataviz-project-proposal-1/master.md

 How has the popularity of different music genres changed over the 2010–2019 decade?
 Which genres experienced major surges or declines during specific periods (e.g., rise of EDM, Tropical House)?
 How do track attributes such as energy and danceability vary across genres?

+Oscar Dataset Goals
+How do Oscar nominations and wins vary across decades?
+Which categories grow significantly due to technological shifts (e.g., VFX, Sound Editing)?
+How do major categories like Acting and Directing compare with technical and production awards?
+Which films and individuals have historically dominated the Oscars?
+How does the structure of awards (Class → Category → Film) reveal deeper relationships within the industry?

 ---